 After seeing a big buck the night prior, they adjust positions and the next morning soon find a nice buck is standing right behind them.
 Something seems to be wrong with this deer, although it's not immediately obvious to the hunters.
 What unfolds next can only be described as strange.

-It's hard to catch up with a bruiser buck like this on unpressured private land, much less a public hunting area.
+It's hard to catch up with a bruiser buck like this on private land that's safe from pressure, much less a public hunting area.
 It seems to us that something was very wrong with this deer.
 He just never seemed to notice the presence of the hunters, even after being shot.
 The fact that he seemed to almost be resting his head on that branch just makes the encounter even more unusual.

 Because the animal stood in one place for nearly an hour, it gave Trevor plenty of time to turn around and get into position for a tight shot.
 Fortunately, he was able to connect with two arrows and put this buck on the ground.
 The video's comments section has been flooded with theories as to what's going on here.
 A disease like CWD or EHD?
 Some other sickness?
 Perhaps he was simply worn down from the rut?